 At Birubi Point rips are strong and there is a permanent rip against the rocks.
 Use caution if swimming here, and stay between the flags.
 In the south, waves are usually lower and the beach patrolled.
 Watch for rips along the entire beach, particularly north of Stockton where they increase in strength.

 Birubi Point is a popular summer spot for Newcastle surfers as it picks up any southeast swell and the northeast winds blow offshore.
 The central beach area is a no-mans-land of numerous beach breaks, with the wreck of the Sigma sometimes producing good banks.
 Stockton is a popular spot with the locals.

 The entire beach is accessible by 4WD and numerous gutters always abound.
 These are fished for whiting, flathead, bream, tailor, mulloway and salmon.
 Popular spots are the Sigma wreck 10 km up the beach, and the Stockton Breakwater, including the Adolf wreck on the entrance wall.

 4WD permitted on beach and some sections of bare dunes.Read less

-Wind: Southerly 15 to 25 knots turning southeasterly 15 to 20 knots during the day.
+Wind: Westerly 20 to 30 knots turning southwesterly 15 to 20 knots during the day.

-Swell: Southerly 1 to 1.5 metres, increasing to 1.5 to 2 metres during the morning.
+Swell: South to southeasterly 1 to 1.5 metres, increasing to 1.5 to 2 metres offshore during the afternoon or evening.

 SLSA provides this information as a guide only.
 Surf conditions are variable and therefore this information should not be relied upon as a substitute for observation of local conditions and an understanding of your abilities in the surf.
 SLSA reminds you to always swim between the red and yellow flags and never swim at unpatrolled beaches.
 SLSA takes all care and responsibility for any translation but it cannot guarantee that all translations will be accurate.